willettjf/willettjf.github.io/index.md

 ## Professional Experience

-I have over 20 years of professional experience spanning journalism, healthcare communications, and academic research.
+I have over 20 years of professional experience spanning journalism, healthcare communications, and academic leadership.

-**Academic Leadership (2021-Present)**
+**Novak Leadership Institute, University of Missouri, 2022-present**
+**Research Director, 2025-present**
-Research Director at the Novak Leadership Institute, focusing on leadership communication and employee well-being research.
+Lead the institute's leadership research agenda, focusing on how leadership communication shapes workplace culture and enhances employee engagement and well-being.

-**Healthcare Communications (2015-2021)**
+**Program Director, 2022-2025**
+Directed leadership development programming while contributing to institute's research initiatives.

-Communications Manager for University of Missouri Health Care and School of Medicine.
-Led COVID-19 communication response that increased website pageviews by nearly 1200% in 2021.
+**University of Missouri Health Care and School of Medicine, 2015-2022**
+Led strategic health communications and managed COVID-19 communication response that increased website engagement by nearly 1200% in 2021.

-**Journalism (2001-2014)**
+**Journalism Experience, 2001-2014**
-Newspaper reporter and editor at publications in Florida, Missouri, and North Carolina, culminating as associate city editor of the Columbia Daily Tribune.
+Newspaper reporter and editor at publications in Missouri and North Carolina, developing storytelling expertise that now informs my narrative persuasion research.

 ## Areas of Expertise

 - Leadership and organizational communication
 - Health communication and narrative persuasion
 - Strategic communication research and application
+- Student mentorship and academic development
 - Digital content strategy and development
-- News reporting and editing
+- Journalistic storytelling and reporting